saan1984/Angular2TypeScriptConfDemo/README.md

-# Configuring Angular2 With TSD Configuration File #
+# Setting Up Angular2 With TSD Configuration File #

 1. Run command: ** npm install**  : This will install **TSD Package Manager** for Typescript and typescript compiler.